Chinese Broccoli and Dry Pork Belly Stirfry

 There are some sorts of vegetables that wouldn’t be tasty in salad.
 And there are some sorts of them with special flavour.
 To be honest, I wouldn’t have poached broccoli, cabbage, or cauliflower.
-Moreover, once the vegetable is fried, we would consume more.
-I usually buy 500 gram of green vegetable, such as Bak Choy, Choy Sum, for me a my pal, for one dinner meal.
+Moreover, once the vegetable is stir-fried, we would consume more.
+I usually cook 500 gram of green vegetable for one meal, such as Bak Choy, Choy Sum, for me and my pal.
 Imagine 500 gram of vegetables in salad.

 There is one significant character of Cantonese – there has to be at least one green vegetable in dinner table.
 Otherwise it wouldn’t be considered a proper dinner.
-So in this recipe, I would show the one of my favourite vegetable, also the simplest, the most common one, Chinese kale.
-Chinese kale has tough stalk and leaf, with a little mustard flavour, and tastes sweet after cooking.
+So in this recipe, I would show one of my favourite vegetable, also the simplest, the most common one, Chinese broccoli, aka gai-lan.
+Chinese broccoli has tough stalk and leaf, with a little mustard flavour, and tastes sweet after cooking.

 Cantonese dry pork belly, 50g;